GrantBirki/errbot/README.md

 Quickly deploy a chatbot with Errbot, Dockerized! 🐳

-## About
+## About 💡

 This project uses [errbot](https://github.com/errbotio/errbot) and [Docker](https://www.docker.com/) to quickly launch your own chatbot in a container.

-## Usage

 The goal of this project is to make it as easy as possible to launch a minimal, working chatbot.

-To get started you will need a few prerequisites.
+---

+## Setup 🛠️

-### Prerequisites
+### Prerequisites ✔️

 If you got all the items below downloaded and are familiar with setting up a bot account for chat service, you can skip right to the setup section.